Home Trading indicators Ultimate Oscillator Indicator Trading Strategy (Backtest)

 What is the ultimate oscillator?

-The ultimate oscillator is a momentum indicator designed to measure the price momentum of an asset across multiple timeframes.
+The ultimate oscillator, a technical indicator and a momentum indicator, is designed to measure the price momentum of an asset across multiple timeframes.
 It uses three different periods (7, 14, and 28) to ascertain the momentum in the short, medium, and long-term market trends and then generates a weighted average of the three.

 The shortest timeframe has the most weight in the calculation, while the longest timeframe has the least weight.
 By using the weighted average of three different timeframes, the indicator is less volatility, which helps it to avoid the pitfalls in other oscillators that rely on a single timeframe — early overbought signals and bearish divergence during a strong price advance.